Skip to main content

 Testing in sandbox

-Use https://api-sandbox.y.uno/v1/pci-proxy with your sandbox credentials and sandbox vaulted_token values.
+Use https://api-sandbox.y.uno/v1/pci-proxy/forward with your sandbox credentials and sandbox vaulted_token values.
 Sandbox tokens resolve to test card numbers, so you can point the proxy at your destination’s own sandbox safely.

 Verify your integrationCheck yuno-proxy-replacements in the response while integrating: it confirms the proxy found and replaced your expressions before forwarding.